Changes coming to AU domain registrations in April 2021

 (2) encouragement of art, literature and music; or

 It also has the added benefit of identifying the operating locality of the registration and thus service (vic.au, nsw.au qld.au etc.)

 CoR (change of registrant) changes:

-The CoR process is also being modified and restricted, as of the 12th of April 2021 a CoR must be completed within 28 days from the date that a contract or agreement for the transfer of the licence is entered into by the parties, unless that contract or agreement specifies otherwise.
-This means that outdated eligibility details will no longer be correctable if the contract or agreement provided exceeds 28 calendar days from the date the correction is being requested.
-As such it will be more important than ever to ensure you’re updating eligibility information when acquiring new domains and businesses going forward.
+The CoR process is also being modified and restricted.
+As of the 12th of April 2021, a CoR must be completed within 28 days from the date that the parties enter a contract or agreement for the transfer of the licence unless that contract or agreement specifies otherwise.
+This means that outdated eligibility details will no longer be correctable if the contract or agreement provided exceeds 28 calendar days from the date requested correction.
+As such, it will be more important than ever to ensure you’re updating eligibility information when acquiring new domains and businesses in the future.